syed-imam/walmart-product-manager/README.md

 <br>
 Tab 1 renders the Products Table
 1. Products table is loaded and displayed with editable brand name.
-2. Editing and saving the changed brand name updates the brand name of the corresponding product in the database.
+2. Editing and saving the changed brand name, updates the brand name of the corresponding product in the database.
-3. Table is searchable with any keyword.
+3. Table is searchable with keywords.
-4. Name, Price and search term are all sortable fields.
+4. Name, price and search term are all sortable fields.
-5. Green Button in the top right corner allows for additional ability to manually query the API and save data in the database.
+5. Green Button at the top right corner allows for additional ability to manually query the API and save data in the database.
 <br>

 ![Alt text](https://s3.amazonaws.com/adil-static-test/products.png "Products Table")